wildfly/quickstart/README.md

 ### Run the Arquillian Tests
 -------------------------

 Some of the quickstarts provide Arquillian tests.
-By default, these tests are configured to be skipped.
-The reason is that the sample test is an Arquillian test, which requires the use of a container.
+By default, these tests are configured to be skipped, as Arquillian tests require the use of a container.

 You can run these tests using either a managed or remote container.